JakubZelek/Diblob/src/diblob/README.md

 - `_rm_outgoing(self, node_id: str)` - removes node_id from outgoing_nodes.

 ## `Edge`
 Edge representation in digraph.
-Enable treateing some kinds of paths as one edge.
+Enable to treat some kinds of paths as one edge.

 ### Fields